 Section 2.
 Operating Terms, Time Limits, and General Principles.
 C. General Principles: NEW Section.
 Grievance Conduct.
 Expectations of conduct for all parties involved.
 Add new subsection and renumber remaining sections.

+Grievance Conduct.
+Employees, Stewards, Association Representatives, supervisors, and managers shall, throughout the grievance procedure, treat each other with courtesy, and no effort shall be made by either party or its representatives to badger or intimidate the other party or its representatives.
+Where conduct is believed by a party to not be in accordance with this conduct requirement, this concern may be brought to the attention of the Appointing Authority and/or Executive Director of the Association to address.

 Section 2.
 Operating Terms, Time Limits, and General Principles.
 C. General Principles: 5.
 Release Time.
 Technical change add to subsection title “Release Time from Work.”

-5. Release Time
+5. Release Time from Work

 Section 2.
 Operating Terms, Time Limits, and General Principles.
 C. General Principles: 5.
 Release Time.
 Modify for Association Steward to request written permission from supervisor.

-The Association Steward(s) involved and the grieving employee shall not leave work or disrupt departmental routine to investigate and present grievances without first requesting permission, from their immediate supervisor(s), which shall not be unreasonably withheld.
+The Association Steward(s) involved and the grieving employee shall not leave work or disrupt departmental routine to investigate and present grievances without first requesting permission, in writing, from their immediate supervisor(s), which shall not be unreasonably withheld.

 Section 2.
 Operating Terms, Time Limits, and General Principles.
 C. General Principles: 5.
 Release Time.
 Modify for Association Steward to request written permission.

-Regardless of the step, any Association steward who is participating as a steward in training must secure time off to participate by use of vacation, compensatory time or leave without pay.
+Regardless of the step, any Association steward who is participating as a steward in training must secure time off, in writing, to participate by use of vacation, compensatory time or leave without pay.
 Refer to letter dated August 20, 1999 located in the letters section of this contract, letter number 2.

 28. Section 2.
 Operating Terms, Time Limits, and General Principles.
 C. General Principles: NEW Section.
 Employees who Voluntarily Separate.
 Renumber remaining sections.
 Where employees voluntarily leave state service, grievances where they are a grievant are automatically withdrawn.

+Employees who Voluntarily Separate.
+Employees who voluntarily terminate their employment will have their grievances immediately withdrawn unless such grievance directly affects their status upon termination or a claim of vested money interest, in which cases the employee may benefit by any later settlement of a grievance in which they were involved.

 Section 2.
 Operating Terms, Time Limits, and General Principles.
 C. General Principles: NEW Section.
 Disciplinary Material Removed from Personnel File.
 Renumber remaining sections.
 Removal of discipline from the employee’s personnel file resolves the grievances.

+Disciplinary Material Removed from Personnel File.
+The removal of disciplinary material, at the request of the employee from their personnel file, shall constitute the resolution of any applicable outstanding grievances.

 Section 3.
 Procedure.
 Information Grievance.
 Add “in writing” as an option.

 Informal Grievance.
-An employee who has a grievance may bring it to their supervisor's attention orally, indicating that it is a grievance.
+An employee who has a grievance may bring it to their supervisor's attention orally or in writing, indicating that it is a grievance.
 The employee may discuss the grievance with their supervisor in an attempt to reach a satisfactory resolution.

 Section 3.
 Procedure.
 Information Grievance.
 Step 2.
 Clarify titling on where step 3 grievances (intent to arbitrate) are sent.
 No change to process as it is now.

-… If, as a result of the written response, the grievance remains unresolved, the Association may appeal the grievance in writing and within thirty (30) calendar days after the Appointing Authority or designee's written answer is given or due to arbitration by written notice to the Assistant State Negotiator or designee.
+… If, as a result of the written response, the grievance remains unresolved, the Association may appeal the grievance in writing and within thirty (30) calendar days after the Appointing Authority or designee's written answer is given or due to arbitration by written notice to the State Negotiator or designee.

 Section 4.
 Arbitrator’s Authority.
 In cases where just cause is established in cases of patient or other abuse, the arbitrator cannot change the discharge of the employee who committed abuse.